 22 ABD Shaw puts Root in truck with knife to escape

-23 ABD Finch sends Reese out to stop Vigilence’s assassination attempt.
+23 ABD Finch sends Reese out to stop Vigilance’s assassination attempt.

-24 ABD Reese arrives at the intersection and sees Vigilence.
+24 ABD Reese arrives at the intersection and sees Vigilance.

 25 ABD Root sets Sloan’s brother free